The EcoCenter at Heron's Head Park

 All pathways and paving around the EcoCenter are made of permeable materials that permit the movement of stormwater through their surfaces into the ground below.
 This is especially important at the EcoCenter since there is no tie-in to the City’s sewer system.
 All water that falls on the site should be either captured or made to infiltrate into the ground.
 In addition to reducing runoff that could lead to erosion, porous surfaces can improve water quality by filtering and trapping pollutants in its subsurface.

 Sustainable Building Materials and Other Resource Efficient Design Features

 The EcoCenter was created using an extensive array of sustainably harvested, sourced, reused, and recycled materials, as well as energy- and resource-efficient design features and fixtures.
-These include structurally-insulated panels (SIPs) made with Forest Stewardship Council (FSC)-certified wood and recycled polystyrene foam insulation; FSC-certified wood throughout the building’s interior; reclaimed wood exteriors; concrete foundation and flooring made with 100% recycled aggregate and 75% slag; windows made of reclaimed wood/partially recycled plastic composite that never needs painting, reused cabinetry, interior doors, moldings and furniture; recycled glass countertops; a Trombe wall (a passive solar heating design); highly efficient LED light fixtures; daylighting (i.e., predominantly natural lighting during the daytime); solar thermal and radiant floor heating; low-flow faucets and toilets; and no- or low-VOC (volatile organic carbon) paints, sealants, and adhesives.
+These include structurally-insulated panels (SIPs) made with Forest Stewardship Council (FSC)-certified wood and recycled polystyrene foam insulation; FSC-certified wood throughout the building’s interior and reclaimed wood exteriors; concrete foundation and flooring made with 100% recycled aggregate and 75% slag; windows made of reclaimed wood/partially recycled plastic composite, reused cabinetry, interior doors, moldings and furniture; recycled glass countertops; a Trombe wall (a passive solar heating design); highly efficient LED light fixtures; daylighting (i.e., predominantly natural lighting during the daytime); solar thermal and radiant floor heating; low-flow faucets and toilets; and no- or low-VOC (volatile organic carbon) paints, sealants, and adhesives.